kora11e/PyTorch-Agent-Snake-Game/README.md

 <h2> Features </h2>

-1. AI Agent: Utilizes a deep Q-network (QNN) for decision making.
+1. AI Agent: Utilizes a deep Q-network (QNet) for decision making.
 2. Training: The agent is trained using reinforcement learning principles, learning from its experiences in the game.
 3. Game Environment: Built using Pygame, providing a visual representation of the game and the agent's actions.
 4. Customizable Parameters: Various parameters such as learning rate, discount factor, and exploration rate can be tuned for optimal performance.